 Like the bombing of Laos during the war, the use of herbicides in Laos was kept “secret.”
 It was not revealed until 1982, when Buckingham’s draft of “Operation Ranch Hand Study” was made public in response to the Freedom of Information Act.

 Unlike Laos, Cambodia was not systematically sprayed.
 There was likely some mist drift into Cambodia as areas close to the border in Vietnam were sprayed.
 The one recorded direct spraying of herbicides in Cambodia took place from April 18–May 2, 1969, when 173,000 acres of French and Cambodian rubber plantations in Kampong Cham Province in Cambodia were sprayed.
 24,000 of these acres were seriously damaged.
 The spraying took place at night and it was unclear who carried out the spraying, but it was not believed to be by the US Air Force.
 Evidence points to CIA and Air America aircraft.
 In 1969, the Cambodian government filed a claim for $12.2 million in damages.
-Though we never admitted we were responsible, we made plans to pay the claim to promote “broader interests.”
+Though the US never admitted they were responsible, they made plans to pay the claim to promote “broader interests.”
 Henry Kissinger, at the time the National Security Advisor, attempted to delay paying the claim until FY1972, writing “Every effort should be made to avoid the necessity for a special budgetary request to provide funds to pay this claim.”

 Philip Jones Griffiths

 Agent Orange in the Viet Nam War: History and Consquences

 Agent Orange in Cambodia: The 1969 Defoliation in Kampong Cham - By Andrew Wells-Dang